Doko-Demo-Doa/react-native-autogrow-textinput-ts/README.md

 # react-native-autogrow-textinput-ts

 * Note: This is the fork of `eact-native-autogrow-textinput` by wix.
-I added typings and some critical fix to the component.
+I added typings and some critical fixes to the component.

 A helper component meant to be used as a drop-in replacement for RN TextInput to allow automatic expanding of a multi-line text input according to the number of lines.